helxplatform/helx-docs/installation.rst

 Prerequisites
 -------------

+These instructions assume you have cluster admin permissions for your cluster.

+1. Set up a loadbalancer (we use MetalLB) for the cluster
+2. Set up an NFS server for persistent storage
+3. Create a namespace
-1. create namespace
+   kubectl create namespace <<helx-username>>
-2. create NFS subdirectory based on namespace
+4. Create two NFS subdirectories based on namespace /srv/k8s-pvs/namespace/appstore /srv/k8s-pvs/namespace/stdnfs
-3. create namespace specific DNS record
-4. allocate IP address
-5. create namespace specific TLS certificate secret
-6. create pv and pvc for appstore
-7. create pv and pvc for stdnfs
+5. Allocate an IP address for your helx website i.e. 192.168.0.1
+6. Create a DNS record for your helx website i.e. helx.example.com
+7. Create a TLS certificate for your website and a secret for the certificate

+PV and PVC for appstore and stdnfs will be created as part of the deployment script later.

 Install helm3
 -------------